MDSKiel/calibmar/README.md

     cmake .. -DCMAKE_TOOLCHAIN_FILE=path/to/vcpkg/scripts/buildsystems/vcpkg.cmake
     cmake --build . --config Release

-For VCPKG-Windows, CMake Presets are available which are supported by several IDEs.
-They expect the environment variable `VCPKG_ROOT` to point to the vcpkg root directory.
+CMake Presets are available which are supported by several IDEs.
+Presets for windows expect the environment variable `VCPKG_ROOT` to point to the vcpkg root directory.